Find Affordable College Courses

 107 Yearly Graduations

 Texas Woman's University comes in at #7 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
-During the 2020-2021 academic year, 107 people received their bachelor's degree in health and wellness from TWU.
-Of these students, 96% were women and 70% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $5,712 per year, while in-state graduate students, on average, pay $5,184 per year.
+During the most recent year for which we have data, 107 people received their bachelor's degree in health and wellness from TWU.
+About 98% of this group were women, and 87% were students from an underrepresented racial-ethnic group.

 102 Yearly Graduations

 The 8th most popular school in the country for health and wellness majors who are seeking their bachelor's degree is The University of Texas at San Antonio.
 Each year, around 34,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,237 per year, while in-state graduate students, on average, pay $7,056 per year.
-For the 2020-2021 academic year, 102 bachelor's degrees were handed out to health and wellness majors at UTSA.
-About 84% of this group were women, and 79% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $6,239 per year, while in-state graduate students, on average, pay $7,403 per year.
+During the most recent year for which we have data, 102 people received their bachelor's degree in health and wellness from UTSA.
+About 78% of this group were women, and 88% were students from an underrepresented racial-ethnic group.

 #9